-Priscilla and I and our two dogs, Sophie and Summer, live in Franconia, Virginia.
+Priscilla, me, and our dog, Sophie, live in Franconia, Virginia.
 We’re all hikers, and enjoy the Shenandoah National Park as if it were our backyard.
 In addition to shells, we collect cobalt blue antique bottles.
 I enjoy watercolor paintings, mystery novels, digital photography, computers, and politics.
-You may find us at one of our favorite restaurants in Old Town Alexandria, taking Sophie and Summer for a walk in Huntley Meadows Park, or hunting down antiques.
+You may find us at one of our favorite restaurants in Old Town Alexandria, taking Sophie for a walk in Huntley Meadows Park, or hunting down antiques.
 To know me better, know that we subscribe to the Washington Post, listen to National Public Radio, and enjoy jazz music.

 I always try to put myself in my patients’ place, and have worked hard to get my own mouth healthy to be an example.
 I had four wisdom teeth, but had them removed and then wore braces as an adult.
-I had the great fortune to have grown up with fluoride, and have only three fillings (actually two of them are inlays – all are tooth-colored).
+I had the great fortune to have grown up with fluoride, and have only three fillings (all are tooth-colored, i.e. composite fillings).
 I whitened my teeth, and floss all the time.
 I like to suggest to people looking for a dentist to look at the prospective dentist’s teeth.